openedx/open-edx-proposals/oeps/processes/oep-0010-proc-openedx-releases.rst

 ============

 Our software is built atop other software layers supported by their creators.
-It's important to consider the support windows for those layers when choosing which version to use.
-An Open edX release is supported by edX until the next release, so for about six months.
+It is important to consider the support windows for those layers when choosing which version to use.
+An Open edX release is supported by the community until the next release, so for about six months.
 The supporting layers must be supported by their developers for the entire Open edX release.